elitonfreitas/node-api-rest-boilerplate/README.md

 ## Postman (automate test)

-To automate testing, we use Postman to make requests to our APIs.
+For automate testing, we use Postman to make requests to our APIs.